totalspectrum/spin2cpp/doc/c.md

 ```
 The macros `_SETFREQ` and `_CLOCKFREQ` are not special in any way, and this whole mechanism is just provided as a convenience.
 You may completely ignore it and calculate the mode bits and frequency setting to pass to `_clkset` yourself.

+### Memory Allocation

+Memory allocation via `malloc` and similar functions uses the standard FlexProp memory manager, which is documented in the general compiler documentation.
+Memory is allocated from a heap in HUB RAM, the size of which is set with a `HEAPSIZE` enum.
+See `general.md` or `general.pdf` for more details.

 ## Extensions to C

 ### Inline Assembly (C Style)